The Bankrate promise

 If you don’t already have a budget, that’s going to be the first place to start.
 Otherwise, it’s going to be very difficult to follow a consistent savings plan.

 Cutting expenses and actually earning money from other sources, are possible options.
-For instance, selling items around the house, taking on a side hustle or spending less are all ways to make saving for next summer’s vacation more achievable, says Ted Rossman, industry analyst at Bankrate.
+For instance, selling items around the house, taking on a side hustle or spending less are all ways to make saving for next summer’s vacation more achievable, Rossman says.

 An audit of your recurring monthly expenses could identify things you can do without, freeing up money to allocate toward a savings goal.
 Another way to save would be by sacrificing a night out a week for dinner, and instead save that money for a dinner at a restaurant while on vacation.